wavemotion-dave/ColecoDS/README.md

 Tatung Einstein Compatibility :
 -----------------------
 The base 64K machine is emulated.
-Right now only .COM files will play.
-Out in the interwebs, you will mostly only find .dsk files and the .COM files need to be extracted from them.
+Both .dsk files and .COM files will play.
+For both, you would load the file and press the START button to load them (for .com files, it will load and auto-run... for .dsk files the START button will emulate the CTRL-BREAK needed to boot the diskette).
+Out in the interwebs, you will mostly only find .dsk files and the .COM files can be extracted from them.
 The easiest way is to use one of the following programs:

 dsktool from https://github.com/charlierobson/einsdein-vitamins
 or
 EDIP version 1e which you can find in the extras folder on the ColecoDS github page.

 With either of these tools, you should be able to extract more than 50 .COM games that currently work.
-This is definitely the least well supported "cousin system" in terms of compatibilty... but there is enough working that you can get a taste for the machine.
-A future version of the emulator might support .DSK files directly... but it's complicated and I haven't got it all figured out yet.
+Or you can just stick to .dsk files.
+For some unknown reason, a few .dsk games like DRUID.dsk will not load and run properly - but if you extract the DRUID.COM program on that disk, it will load up fine.
+Emulation is rarely perfect.

 CreatiVision Compatibility :
 -----------------------